EvoEsports/minicontrol/documentation/devs/plugins.md

 tmc.server.addOverride("method", this.myOverride.bind(this));
 ```

-In case you need to call the original gbx method, use
+In case you need to call the original GBX method, use

 ```ts
 async myOverride(data: any) {